gatttaca01/azure-openai-workshop/README.md

 ## Step 1: Basic Chat

 Go to [oai.azure.com](https://oai.azure.com) and  navigate to chat under playground.
 Test basic chat with gpt-4o and play with prompt and parameters to customize responses.
-A

 ![Azure Open AI Studio](/images/image.png)

 After testing chatbot with text inputs, try to upload an image and asking question to image.
-You may test this with sample-image.jpeg in this sample.
+You may test this with sample-image.jpeg in this repository.

 **Optional steps if you don't have existing deployment:**

-If your azure open ai studio looks like below, you need to create a new deployment.
+If your Azure OpenAI Studio looks like below, you need to create a new deployment.
 You can skip this step if not necessary.

 ![deployment](/images/image2.png)

-Fill like below.
-Choose your own deployment name.
+Make selections like below and choose your own deployment name (idealy same with model name).

 ![deployment model](/images/image3.png)

+If you are able to chat with gpt-4o succesfully, you can jump to step 2.

 ## Step 2: Basic Chat with your own data